 Santa Rosa Plum Tree

-Santa Rosa Plum Tree grows 15-25 feet in height.
-It’s a relatively hardy tree, adaptable to a variety of soils and heat tolerant.
-It’s even self-fruitful, so you don’t need to have more than one to enjoy a healthy harvest.
+Santa Rosa Plum Tree is a relatively hardy tree, adaptable to a variety of soils and heat tolerant.
+It's even self-fruitful, so you don't need to have more than one to enjoy a healthy harvest.

 Buying Options for Plants

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.

 Ever wonder what a larger plant will mean for your landscape?
 Container Sizes are really all about the age of the plant!

 Seasonally, Nature Hills offers hand selected, high quality bare root trees, shrubs and perennials.
 Bare root plants are sold by height from the top of the root system to the top of the plant.
 Plants may be taller than the height minimums.